Surah Al-Bayyinah (Surah 98 – The Clear Proof) describes the requirements to be a good man. It says

 11 When Job’s three friends, Eliphaz the Temanite, Bildad the Shuhite and Zophar the Naamathite, heard about all the troubles that had come upon him, they set out from their homes and met together by agreement to go and sympathize with him and comfort him.
 12 When they saw him from a distance, they could hardly recognize him; they began to weep aloud, and they tore their robes and sprinkled dust on their heads.
 13 Then they sat on the ground with him for seven days and seven nights.
 No one said a word to him, because they saw how great his suffering was.Job 2:11-13

 The Book of Job records their discussions on why such misfortune happened to Job.
 Their conversation spans many chapters.
-In summary, his friends tell Job that such great misfortune only comes on evil people, so Job must have secretly sinned.
+In summary, his friends tell Job that such great misfortune only comes upon evil people, so Job must have secretly sinned.
 If he would confess these sins then perhaps he would be granted forgiveness.
-But Job continually replies that he is blameless of wrong-doing.
+But Job continually replies that he is blameless of wrongdoing.
 He cannot understand why misfortunes have come upon him.

 We cannot follow every part of their long conversation, but in the midst of his questions Job states what he does know for sure: